Guardiome/guardiome.org/content/posts/childhood_cancer_directory.md

 If you are a medical student and want to help, contact us.

-If you want to support this project, plese donate.
+If you want to support this project, please donate.